OLYMPIA, Wash., July 7, 2014—

 In May, the state’s largest small-business association gave its coveted Guardian of Small Business award to 69 legislators.

-Today, it singled out Rep. J.T.
-Wilcox as one of only two lawmakers to receive its Outstanding Legislator honor.
+Today, it singled out Sen. Janéa Holmquist and Rep. J.T.
+Wilcox as the only two lawmakers to receive its Outstanding Legislator honor.

-The criteria used for selecting Wilcox and Sen. Janéa Holmquist as the two Outstanding Legislators of the 63rd Legislature include achieving Guardian of Small Business status; being the principal player and/or sponsor of an NFIB priority bill; taking a leadership role in getting a bill out of committee or defeating a bill in committee; and for lining up votes for or against a bill on the chamber floor.
+The criteria used for selecting Holmquist and Wilcox as the two Outstanding Legislators of the 63rd Legislature include achieving Guardian of Small Business status; being the principal player and/or sponsor of an NFIB priority bill; taking a leadership role in getting a bill out of committee or defeating a bill in committee; and for lining up votes for or against a bill on the chamber floor.

 For more than 70 years, the National Federation of Independent Business has been the Voice of Small Business, taking the message from Main Street to the halls of Congress and all 50 state legislatures.
 NFIB annually surveys its members on state and federal issues vital to their survival as America’s economic engine and biggest creator of jobs.
 NFIB’s educational mission is to remind policymakers that small businesses are not smaller versions of bigger businesses; they have very different challenges and priorities.